PriFi: Low-Latency Anonymity for Organizational Networks: Evaluation

-The closest related work is Dissent In Number (D$\#$)~\citep{wolinsky2012dissent}; like \prifi, it provides provable traffic-analysis by using DC-nets, has similar assumptions ($M$ anytrust servers) but with no particular emphasis on being low-latency.
-We do not compare with mix-nets and onion-routing protocols that have a significantly different architecture: users' messages are routed through multiple hops over the Internet, and even traffic between two clients of the same LAN would have to leave the LAN to be anonymized.
+\para{Benchmarking.} We select two related works for comparison.
+The closest is Dissent in Numbers (abbreviated D$\#$)~\citep{wolinsky2012dissent}.
+Like \prifi, D$\#$ provides provable traffic-analysis by using binary-string-based DC-nets, has similar assumptions ($M$ anytrust servers) but with no particular emphasis on being low-latency.
+We then compare with a more recent ACN, Riffle~\citep{kwon16riffle}: it has a similar topology but emphasizes on minimizing the download bandwidth for clients.
+We do not compare with mix-nets and onion-routing protocols, whose architecture is significantly different, in that users' messages are routed \emph{sequentially} through multiple hops over the Internet.

-The first major difference between \prifi and D$\#$ is in the functionality of the \servers.
-As in \prifi, D$\#$ uses a set of $M$ anytrust \servers, but the protocol requires several server-to-server communications per round before outputting any anonymized data.
-Additionally, the clients' traffic is routed through one server --- selected at random in D$\#$ --- which also increases latency.
+The first major difference between \prifi and both Riffle and D$\#$ is in the functionality of the \servers: Both protocols require several server-to-server communications per round before outputting any anonymized data.

-We deploy D$\#$ on our setup corresponding to an organizational network and compare it against \prifi.
-For $100$ users, a round-trip message takes $\approx14.5$~s in D$\#$ and $137$ms in \prifi, $3$ orders of magnitude faster (Figure~\ref{fig:dissent}).
+We deploy Riffle and D$\#$ on our setup and compare their latency against \prifi in Figure~\ref{fig:dissent}.
+For $100$ users, a round-trip message takes $\approx14.5$~s in D$\#$ (excluding setup), $\approx31$ seconds in Riffle (which includes a one-time setup cost of $\approx7.3$ seconds), and $137$ms in \prifi (excluding setup).